VillaHsu/DLCV/hw2/README.md

-Put your model in the directory "checkpoints"!!!!!!
+Put your model in the directory "checkpoints"!!!!!! (you need to create one if it is not existed)
+- ./checkpoints/baseline_15725